 This is where demand generation comes in.
 Demand generation focuses on imbibing the mind of the customer with a certain product, so whenever he thinks of buying from that industry, he goes for that intended product.

 This strategy works well today as the business tunes into every stage of the customer’s buying journey.
 By doing so, it not only gets to market its brand but also collects vital data, which helps the company to improve the product further.

 Demand generation is a never-ending process.
 It starts with identifying the buyer’s persona and goes on even after he has made a purchase.

-It is planned in such a way that the consumer doesn’t realise that his decision-making process is being influenced by the company.
-The process makes use of both inbound and outbound marketing strategies like SEO, buzz marketing, lead generation, public relations, advertisements, influencers and even include referral marketing tactics to take help of the existing customers to influence their friends’ and family members’ decisions.
+It is planned in such a way that the consumer doesn’t realise that the company is influencing his decision-making process.
+The process makes use of both inbound and outbound marketing strategies like SEO, buzz marketing, lead generation, public relations, advertisements, and influencers and even includes referral marketing tactics to take the help of existing customers to influence their friends and family members’ decisions.

 Identifying Buyer’s Persona

 Demand generation starts with understanding who the target audience really is, what are its demographics, psychographics, behaviours, preferences, and problems.
 A buyer persona is developed to understand the target audience and its problems better.

 Once the buyer persona is developed, the business then focuses on understanding how the customer moves from the idea of buying something to actually paying for a product.
 This is different for different niches, and the company has to conduct many surveys and monitor the activities of the target audience to get more insights into the buyer’s decision-making process.